Finite-size induced random switching of chimeras in a deterministic two-population Kuramoto-Sakaguchi model: Justification for the approximations

 Equating \eqref{eq:appendix dzmndt} with \eqref{eq:dzkmn} determines a recursive relationship for $f_m$ with

-Additionally, we remark that \eqref{eq:dfm} holding true for $m=2$, and \eqref{eq:fm+1} holding true for all $m$, implies that \eqref{eq:dfm} holds true for all $m$.
+Note that if \eqref{eq:dfm} holds for $m=2$ and \eqref{eq:fm+1} holds for all $m$, then \eqref{eq:dfm} holds for all $m$.
 This means that to find a valid set of functions $f_m$, we must only find some $f_2$ that satisfies

 For $m>2$, $f_m$ is determined recursively from $f_{0,1,2}(r_\alpha)$.
 We find that \eqref{eq:df2} is satisfied by the family of solutions to the equations

 for any $g\in \mathbb{R}$.
 For $g\to \infty$, for example, we obtain $f_2(r)=r^2$.
 Substituting $f_m$ into \eqref{eq:zmn form} we find